“We Deserve a Future”

 Xiye Bastida, from her podcast interview with Y on Earth

-According to youth leaders, the upcoming September 20 Climate Strike marks a new moment in their global movement.
-Just over a year ago, on 20 August 2018, the Swedish climate activist Greta Thunberg, then in the ninth grade, decided to not attend school until the 2018 Sweden general election on September 9.
+On 20 August 2018, the Swedish climate activist Greta Thunberg, then in the ninth grade, decided to not attend school until the 2018 Sweden general election on September 9.
 Six months later, on March 15th, 1.6 million students joined school strikes for climate and on May 24 their numbers included 1.9 million students in at least 2,000 separate locations from over 160 countries around the world.
 Now, for the first time, they are specifically requesting adults to join them.
-On the September 20, youth leaders are asking adults to strike with them in support of their straight-forward demand:
+On Fridays for Future youth leaders are asking adults to strike with them in support of their straight-forward demand:

 Act on the science.
 Give us back our future.